Olusamimaths/sam-olusola-34451/README.md

 The fetch event functionality adds the events to a queue, see the `fetchEvents` method in `./src/components/activity/activity.service.ts`.

 Events are processed in `activity-manager.processor.ts`.
 To ensure that events are not skipped or missed.
-A `ContinuationEntity` which will always have just one row holding the current `continuation` key is used.
-The value of this row is updated everytime a successful fetch from the API is made.
+A `ContinuationEntity` with just one row holding the current `continuation` key is used.
+The value of this row is updated every time a successful fetch from the API is made.

+Tokens/NFT listings are managed in the module available in `./src/components/tokens/tokens.service.ts`

 Here is a simple activity diagram of the flow:
 ### Flow of cron job